HasanMothaffar/Sharekni-Backend/README.md

 2. Contact me to send you a copy of the `.env` file, which contains the app's configuration.

-3. Run the app's migrations and the Database's seeders
+3. Run the migrations and seeders of the database.

 ```sh
 php artisan migrate --seed